mgorski/DevZone/API/README.md

 This document describes the syntax and usage of all API methods.
 GetResponse API is JSON-RPC based, server is located at `http://api2.getresponse.com`.
-If you are the ***GetResponse360*** user please be aware that your **API URL** is unique and it will be provided to you by your Account Manager.
+If you are the ***GetResponse360*** user please be aware that your `API URL` is unique and it will be provided to you by your Account Manager.

 ##API KEY
-In order to use GetResponse API, the unique **API KEY** is required.
-The key is assigned to every pro account and you can obtain it here.
+In order to use GetResponse API, the unique `API KEY` is required.
+The key is assigned to every pro account and you can obtain it in **My Account** section after logging in, to your GetResponse account.

-**Warning**: Please note that the API KEY unambiguously identifies your account and allows all who know the API KEY to manage contacts, messages etc. Please keep your API key safe and do not share it with any unauthorized persons.
+**Warning**: Please note that the `API KEY` unambiguously identifies your account and allows all who know the `API KEY` to manage contacts, messages etc. Please keep your `API KEY` safe and do not share it with any unauthorized persons.

-If you are a developer and you want to utilize our API with a free account please use the contact form, provide us with your free account name and briefly describe the purpose of your project (requests without project description will be rejected)- we will assign the API KEY for you.
+If you are a developer and you want to utilize our API with a free account please use the contact form, provide us with your free account name and briefly describe the purpose of your project (requests without project description will be rejected)- we will assign the `API KEY` for you.

 ##SUPPORT
 If you run into an error or you will have difficulties with using the API, you